A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions

 \subsection{Dynamic boundary condition}

 We now state the definition of a Brakke flow with dynamic boundary conditions and then we show the reason why our boundary condition is reasonable for the weak formulation of dynamic boundary conditions.
 In the sequel, we assume that $\sigma \in (0,\,\infty)$.

-Recall that we try to consider a weak solution of the following mean curvature flow with dynamic boundary conditions with $\sigma=1$ in the sense of Brakke:
+Recall that we try to consider a weak solution of the following mean curvature flow with dynamic boundary conditions in the sense of Brakke: